Generative AI as a lab partner: a case study: Conclusion and outlook

 GenAI has made a clear impact on the public and educational discourse about the future of work and education.
 It, and AI more generally, are looking to be part of people's daily lives to an even larger extent in the future, both at an individual and professional level.
 Therefore, it is essential that, as far as possible, both teachers and students are instructed in how to interact with GenAI tools to extract the greatest benefits from them.
 This has happened with other technologies in the past, including calculators, digital circuits, computers, and the internet.
 However, GenAI tools are different in that they respond to the user in fundamentally new ways, thus requiring new kinds of training related to formulating questions and gauging the reliability of results and answers from such tools.

-In the current study, we address the research gap related to the need to explore how GenAI tools, specifically the free version ChatGPT at the time of the data collection, could be used in the educational physics laboratory.
-Our findings are in agreement with previous research regarding the importance of educating students about the capabilities and limitations of AI tools, as well as gaining some level of understanding about how they are developed and \textit{``think"}.
+In the current study, we address the research gap related to the need of exploring how GenAI tools, specifically the free version ChatGPT at the time of the data collection, could be used in the educational physics laboratory.
+Our findings are in agreement with previous research regarding the importance of educating students about the capabilities and limitations of AI tools, as well as gaining some level of understanding about how they are developed and \textit{``think."} Additionally, in our analysis, we have explored a novel way of conceptualizing the enacted object of learning from a student perspective, and its connection to the structure of awareness.
+This allowed us to gain further insight into how GenAI tools can be utilized in laboratory settings to develop students' problem-solving skills.

 In STEM education specifically, there is a need to further explore and develop educational strategies and material that can help students and teachers better understand how to best utilize and think about the role of GenAI in education, not the least in laboratory settings.
 As these tools continue to be developed, their capabilities to simulate a trustworthy chain of reasoning will improve, furthering the need to carefully consider what implications interactions with such tools may have when it comes to learning concepts in disciplinary-accepted ways.
 Here, the role and knowledge of the teacher about AI is of utmost importance.
 Finally, we have identified that there is a potential to make use of GenAI tools like ChatGPT in the physics laboratory as a lab partner, but that the usefulness looks to be dependent on students knowledge about the phenomenon under study as well as their knowledge about how GenAI tools function.
 Furthermore, the specific ways in which such a tool is best employed in the physics laboratory require more research and will also be dictated by the future development of such tools.